FICO Credit Scores: What Do They Mean?

 Credit reporting agencies use your loan payment history in order to create a FICO score.

-TransUnion, Equifax, and Experian, the three major credit reporting agencies, each have a proprietary formula for building a credit score.
-The original FICO model was developed by Fair Isaac and Company.
+Each of the three credit agencies has its own formula for building your credit score.
+The original FICO score was developed by Fair Isaac and Company.

-Experian uses this model and calls its score FICO.
-Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
-While the formulas vary, the differences aren't huge; all of the agencies use the following factors to calculate your score:
+While Experian still calls its score "FICO", TransUnion calls its score "Beacon" and Equifax uses "Empirica."
+While each of the models considers a range of data available in your credit report, the differences aren't huge; all of the agencies use the following to calculate your score:

 - Credit History - How many years have you had credit?

-- Balances on your Credit Cards - How many credit card accounts do you have, and how much do you owe?
+- Balances on your Credit Cards - How many accounts?
+How much do you owe?

-- Requests for Credit - How many times have you had your credit checked for a loan?
+- Inquiries on Your Credit - How many times have you had your credit checked for a loan?

-FICO scores are used for more than just determining whether or not you qualify for a mortgage.
+Did you know?
+FICO scores affect more than your ability to get a loan.
+They also affect your interest rate.
 Lenders give lower interest rates to individuals with higher scores.

-What can you do to improve your FICO score?
-Unfortunately, not much.
+What can you do about your FICO score?
+Very little in the short term.
 Some companies promise quick fixes, but they can't do anything different than what you can do — for free.
-(Of course you must appeal incorrect items on your credit report.)
+(Of course you can and should have incorrect items removed from your credit report.)

-You can get a free credit report once a year from the three major agencies when you visit AnnualCreditReport.com.
+You can get a free credit report once a year from all three credit reporting agencies at AnnualCreditReport.com.
 While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.

-Armed with this info, you will be a more informed consumer and you'll be better positioned to get the most favorable mortgage.
+Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to get the right mortgage for you.